bno1/CRC-C-Generator/README.md

 The C code uses a pregenerated lookup table of size 4, 16 or 256 (2 bits, 4 bits or 8 bits for index).

+# Requirements
+Python 2.6 or greater (compatible with python3).

 # Usage
 `./crc_c_generator.py [OPTIONS] POWERS [HEADER_FILE] SOURCE_FILE`